Santoshsohani/AI/AI.md

 - User Query
 - Similarity Search from a Vector Database
 - Combine user query and retrieved results
-- Generate result from LLM
+- Generate result from LLM2

+**Components**
+- User Input
+- Retriever
+- Combiner
+- Generator

 # 10. Prompt Engineering
 Prompt engineering is a way of optimizing inputs and guide the AI models to  generate results effectively.